GoLite

 GoLite is an outdoor hiking and backpacking gear company that relaunched as an apparel manufacturer under new ownership in 2018.
 Humanitarian and environmental initiatives are a key part of the new ownership.
 As of 2018, GoLite has donated 14,000 uniforms to help health care workers in Uganda and Guatemala using company fabric resources.
 The new sustainable clothing collection is intended to combine outdoor performance and athletic functionality.
 GoLite is headquartered in Seattle, WA.

 History

-In 1998 GoLite was founded by Kim and Demetri "Coup" Coupounas as an outdoor equipment and clothing manufacturer based in Boulder, Colorado.
-In August 1998, the company launched with 12 simple and innovative products for the ultralight backpacker, designed by outdoors adventurer and author Ray Jardine.
+In 1998 GoLite was founded by Kim and Demetri Coupounas as an outdoor equipment and clothing manufacturer.

 During 16 years of operations of the original corporation, GoLite positioned itself as an innovator in lightweight outdoor products with a focus on technical performance, simplicity, and sustainable business practices.
 GoLite was widely viewed as the spark and driving force behind the ultralight backpacking movement and the overall shift towards lighter gear from other outdoor manufacturers that occurred in the decade after GoLite was founded.

-GoLite designed and manufactured light and ultra-light clothing, footwear, backpacks, tents, sleeping bags, hydration packs, and accessories.
-GoLite products were and are used for backpacking, hiking, thru-hiking, adventure racing, trail running, mountaineering, snowshoeing, cross-country skiing, adventure travel, and alpinism.

-In 2008, GoLite became one of the first Certified B Corporations in the world - and the first outdoor brand.
-In 2010, GoLite became one of a handful of global brands to release a sustainability report] rated at the A+ verification level by the Global Reporting Initiative.